robleroni/Puerro/docs/02-DOM.md

 </body>
 ```

-In order to make sure that the DIV event listeners triggers first, the methods `useCapture`parameter needs to be true.
+To make sure that the DIV event listeners triggers first, the methods `useCapture` parameter needs to be true.
 All the event handlers with `useCapture` enabled run first (top down), afterwards the bubbling handlers (bottom up).

 ```js